Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 When to go

-You may want to time your trip to coincide with one of the most famous stage races in the world: Paris-Nice.
+You may want to time your trip to coincide with one of the most famous stage races in the world: the Paris-Nice.
 It arrives in March and is a great opportunity to see some early season World Tour racing.
 While you’re there, how about pitting yourself against the Paris-Nice Challenge Sportive?

 January | Snow on the Côte d’Azur is very, very unusual – but 2018 was one of those years!
 Temperatures generally average 9-12℃ with statistically lower rainfall than the last months of the year. | ||